-The higher your operating income, the more profitable your business will potentially be, and this financial chart will help this metric from dipping through a mix of historical data and priceless real-time insights.
+The higher your operating income, the more profitable your business will potentially be, and this chart will help this metric from dipping through a mix of historical data and priceless real-time insights.

 3. Operating Expense Ratio

-The operating expense ratio (OER) will give you the power to understand the operational efficiency of your business by comparing your operating expenses to your overall revenue.
-This is the best graph to show profit and loss, but you do need to connect with other charts to create a proper financial data story.
-By monitoring this information regularly, you will be able to decide whether your venture is scalable and make necessary changes to your commercial strategy if you feel it isn't - an incredibly valuable financial chart.
+The OER will give you the power to understand the operational efficiency of your business by comparing your operating expenses to your overall revenue.
+This is the best visual to show profit and loss, but you do need to connect it with other charts to create a proper financial data story.
+By monitoring this information regularly, you will be able to decide whether your venture is scalable and make necessary changes to your commercial strategy if you feel it isn't.

 4. Current Ratio

-Closely tied to the cash management dashboard, this financial graph example is essentially a liquidity ratio that will give you the ability to understand how equipped the business is to pay your most critical obligations in the short-term, often within a 6 or 12-month period.
+Closely tied to the cash management dashboard, this financial graph example is essentially a liquidity ratio that will give you the ability to understand how equipped the business is to pay your most critical obligations in the short term, often within a 6 or 12-month period.

-Presented in the form of two visual ratio calculations for swift access to your overall liquidity health or performance as well as a column chart to help you compare data and spot trends, this financial chart will ensure that you will be able to meet obligations, commit to payments, and quash detrimental roadblocks before they unfold.
+Presented in the form of two visual ratio calculations for swift access to your overall liquidity health or performance as well as a column chart to help you compare data and spot trends, this chart will ensure that you will be able to meet obligations, commit to payments, and quash detrimental roadblocks before they unfold.

 5. Net Profit Margin

-Presented in a similar format to the operational expenses ratio graph, this particular profit graph makes it easy for busy financial teams to obtain and analyze the information they need to delve deeper into the health of your bottom line, as a result gaining the level of insight required to boost your overall net profits.
+Presented in a similar format to the operational expenses graph, this particular profit graph makes it easy for busy teams to obtain and analyze the information they need to delve deeper into the health of your bottom line, as a result gaining the level of insight required to boost your overall net profits.